boskodjokic/spring-pet-clinic/README.md

 # Spring Pet Clinic

-Project for Spring Pet Clinic
+Project for Spring Pet Clinic done on a different way.